viniciusbuscacio/passwordplease/README.md

 You can learn more about each of these components in depth within the [Tutorial](https://electronjs.org/docs/latest/tutorial/tutorial-prerequisites).

+## Encryption

+This application uses a combination of encryption algorithms to keep user data secure.

+1. **AES-256-CBC**: The Advanced Encryption Standard (AES) algorithm with a key size of 256 bits is used for encrypting and decrypting data.
+This is a symmetric encryption algorithm, meaning the same key is used for encrypting and decrypting the data.
+The app uses the Cipher Block Chaining (CBC) mode which provides good protection against many types of attack.

+2. **Bcrypt**: Bcrypt is used to secure the user's master password.
+This involves using a "salt" that is randomly generated and then combined with the user's password to create a hash.
+The salt is stored alongside the password hash, and is used when verifying the user's password.
+Bcrypt is resistant to brute-force and rainbow table attacks.

+3. **Mount Key**: The application uses a mount key, which is a cryptographic key used to encrypt and decrypt the user's data.
+This key is randomly created and is kept in memory while the user is authenticated.

+4. **CryptoJS**: CryptoJS is a JavaScript library that offers cryptographic algorithms for use in JavaScript applications.
+In this case, CryptoJS is used to encrypt the mount key with the user's password.
+This allows the mount key to be securely stored.

+5. **Testing**: The code includes tests to verify that the encryption and decryption works as expected.
+These tests check whether the mount key can be correctly encrypted and decrypted, and whether data can be correctly encrypted and decrypted.

+6. **Data Storage**: All user data is stored in an SQLite3 database.
+However, before data is saved, it is first encrypted using the above-mentioned methods.
+This means that even if someone were to gain access to the SQLite3 database file, they would not be able to understand the data without the decryption key (mount key).
+This key is created and managed within the application and does not leave it, providing an additional layer of security.
+The decryption key is securely created and stored in memory while the user is authenticated, making it difficult for an attacker to retrieve it.

 ## Resources for Learning Electron

 - [electronjs.org/docs](https://electronjs.org/docs) - all of Electron's documentation